Hadza/frontend/README.md

 <img width="120" alt="Desktop" src="https://user-images.githubusercontent.com/13852315/109897383-3c907b00-7c58-11eb-94c4-de56bfaebecd.png">

-## Telos Labs - Front end test (TEESH Project)
+## Front end (TEESH Project)

 ### Overview

 This test consists on implementing a simple view following a design handoff with basic requirements.
-This is a basic example of the daily job a Front end Developer does here at Telos.
+This is a basic example of the daily job a Front end Developer does here at .
 Depending on the project, we can use different libraries, frameworks and approaches, but essentially it always comes down to the use of HTML, CSS and Javascript on a Ruby on Rails environment to implement a design and/or client needs, using clean and maintainable code.

 ### Requirements